How to Fix Error code E64 — heating element on Frigidaire FFRE4120SW (Electric)

 Error code E64 — heating element

-This step-by-step repair guide walks you through fixing error code e64 — heating element on your Frigidaire FFRE4120SW (Electric).
+In this guide, I’ll walk you through the steps to fix error code E64 — heating element on your Frigidaire FFRE4120SW (Electric).
 With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.